May 12, 2014

-Wildlife Policy Intern—Wildlife Protection
+Wildlife Policy Interns—Wildlife Protection

 Our Wildlife Protection Department combats cruelty to wild animals, both captive and free-living, through education, outreach, and advocacy.
-We have an opportunity for an intern (click to view position description) to learn about wildlife-related issues and advocacy, with a focus on fox pens, captive hunting, and poaching issues, while assisting Wildlife Protection Campaign staff with research and analysis projects related to our nation’s wildlife, the legislative process, and wildlife, conservation, and animal protection issues.
+We have an opportunity for interns (click to view position description) to learn about wildlife-related issues and advocacy, with a focus on fox pens, captive hunting, and poaching issues, while assisting Wildlife Protection Campaign staff with research and analysis projects related to our nation’s wildlife, the legislative process, and wildlife, conservation, and animal protection issues.

 Responsibilities and projects include:

 - Conduct online research to support our campaigns

 - Read wildlife-related educational materials/articles and compile research

 - Assist with outreach related to wildlife protection issues